nci/scores/docs/contributing.md

 ## Bug Reports and Feature Requests

-Please submit bug requests and feature requests through Github as issues.
+Please submit bug requests and feature requests through GitHub as issues.
 No specific template or approach is requested at this stage.
 This may evolve, but is currently an open-ended approach.

 ## Handling Security Concerns

 Please see the information provided in [SECURITY.md](SECURITY.md)

+## Development Process for a Correction or Improvement

+**Note for new contributors:** we are still establishing the smoothest path for new contributors to make code contributions.
+If you aren't sure where or how to start, please email scores@bom.gov.au and we would be happy to help discuss your goals and work through any issues getting set up.

+If you are already confident working with GitHub, please feel free to:
+(a) create a fork of the `scores` repository,
+(b) create a feature branch on your fork,
+(c) keep your feature branch rebased and up-to-date with the `scores` develop branch, (d) when ready, submit a pull request to the develop branch of `scores`.

+Pull requests will undergo both a technical code review and a scientific review to ensure that the merge request maintains or improves the coding and scientific integrity.

+The package maintainer may make changes to the code during the merge process or afterwards, such as resolving last-minute conflicts or making any key technical tweaks that are simple to implement.

 ## Development Process for a New Score or Metric

-A new score or metric should be developed on a separate feature branch, rebased against the main branch.
+A new score or metric should be developed on a separate feature branch, rebased against the develop branch.
 Each merge request should include:

  - The implementation of the new metric or score in xarray, ideally with support for pandas and dask
  - 100% unit test coverage